mlavin/sickmuse/docs/install.rst

 use `pip <http://www.pip-installer.org/>`_ and `virtualenv <http://pypi.python.org/pypi/virtualenv>`_ as well.

-The requirement of `python-rrdtool <https://github.com/pbanaszkiewicz/python-rrdtool>`_ which needs to be compiled.
+The requirement of `python-rrdtool <https://github.com/pbanaszkiewicz/python-rrdtool>`_ needs to be compiled.
 Your system needs to have the appropriate header files prior to installation.
 For Ubuntu based systems you can install the required header files with ``apt-get``::